 Different lizard species provide different clues that indicate their gender.
-The differences are obvious for some species, while other species do not display any obvious external signs indicative of gender.
+The differences between male and female reptiles are obvious for some species, while other species do not display any obvious external signs indicative of gender.
 In many cases, you must consider a variety of different criteria to determine the sex of a lizard.

 By contrast, while male Jackson's chameleons (Trioceros jacksonii) are not colored very differently from females, they possess three impressive facial horns.
 While basilisks (Basiliscus spp.) of both sexes often feature crests, the crests of males are much more flamboyant.